 How to make complete, wise and loving choices.

 They are finding their middle ground, learning to trust their body and finding some peace with food and themselves.

-Of course it’s not perfection.
+Of course, it’s not perfection.
 Perfection is a lie; we just need to focus on progress.
-I keep glucose tables on hand for those lows but I am feeling less shameful about having to eat them.
+I keep glucose tablets on hand for those lows but I am feeling less shameful about having to eat them.
 I’m letting go of feeling like I failed because I didn’t stop the low.
 I just work to accept that this is what my body needs right now.
 I take care of the basic need and move on.